Yoshiki (musician): Songwriting and composition

 Yoshiki composes his songs by hand, writing the score on paper before using instruments or sharing with band members and collaborators.
 In the 1990s, he experimented with various aliases on songwriting credits, including fictitious names such as Hitomi Shiratori (X Japan's "Tears"), Rei Shiratori (L.O.X.'s "Shake Hand"), and Tomomi Tachibana (Shizuka Kudō's "Shinku no Hana"), in order to separate his rock image from his "softer" works.

 He has composed lyrics and music for numerous artists including Glay ("Rain"), Dir en grey, Seiko Matsuda, SixTones, XY, and Bi-ray.

+Multimedia Projects

+Yoshiki has composed music and theme songs for various animation, television, and film projects.
+In 1993, Yoshiki and his band X Japan created the first music video OVA (original video animation) in collaboration with manga collective Clamp and animation studio Madhouse.
+The X² - Double X project, featuring three songs of motion graphics and a fully-animated music video, was released on VHS and LaserDisc and serves as an origin point for animated music videos featuring musical artists.